EmployeeIssues.comU.S. Employee Rights in Plain English

 Additionally to qualify, you must have paid sufficient Social Security taxes per a valid Social Security number (SSN).

 If you're an employee, then you are likely paying Social Security taxes through automatic payroll deductions, which show as "FICA" (Federal Insurance Contributions Act) deductions on your paychecks.
-If you're self-employed, then you are likely paying quarterly self-employment taxes, which are equivalent to employee FICA taxes.
+If you're self-employed, then you are likely paying Self-Employed Contributions Act (SECA) taxes quarterly, which are equivalent to employee FICA taxes plus the percentage that employers pay on behalf of employees.

 If you are still receiving Social Security disability benefits when you reach full retirement age, then the SSA will automatically convert your disability benefits to Social Security retirement benefits.
 The compensation amount will remain the same as that of your cash disability benefits.